-Scientific enquiry, whether in the field or in the laboratory, proceeds through objective observation and experimentation: the questions ’why?’ and ’how?’ are explored through interactions and tests inspired by ’what if …?’.
-Skilled practical scientists reveal underlying relationships by devising questions that can be addressed safely; they report effectively and critically evaluate their findings.
-By studying this module you will develop skills that are essential for practical work.
+Scientific enquiry, whether in the field or in the laboratory, proceeds through objective observation and experimentation: good experimental design starts with a clearly defined and testable hypothesis or research question and proceeds by assembling the necessary equipment and techniques to carry out investigations to test that hypothesis.
+Skilled practical scientists reveal underlying relationships by devising questions that they can address safely; they report effectively; and critically evaluate their findings.
+By studying this module, you’ll develop skills such as calibration, data analysis and data interpretation that are essential for practical work.

 Probing the electron – This activity is about charged particles and radiation.
-In particular you will conduct two classic laboratory experiments – either remotely or through replaying data from our archives as an interactive screen experiment (ISE).
+You’ll conduct two classic laboratory experiments – one using real-time remotely operated X-ray equipment and the other as an interactive screen experiment (ISE).
 These investigations lead to the determination of two fundamental properties of the electron: its mass and its charge, using Compton scattering of X-rays and the Lorentz force on a beam of electrons.
-These are classic experiments in physics and their interpretation relates to special relativity and to electromagnetism.
-The instruments involved include a scintillator, a photomultiplier, a Hall probe and basic ways of measuring voltage, current, distance and angle.
-Although the values of m and e are already well known, this activity will develop your skills in conducting practical investigations, including how to handle uncertainty in measurements.
+These are classic experiments in physics and their interpretation depends on special relativity and electromagnetism.

-NMR: molecules and imaging – In this activity you will explore the fundamentals of nuclear magnetic resonance spectroscopy.
-After learning the basics of the technique, by measuring frequency-intensity data, you will investigate the 1H NMR spectroscopy of simple organic molecules, spin-spin coupling and correlation charts.
-You will complete this activity by exploring the fundamental relationship between proton resonance frequency and magnetic field strength and investigating key features of MR imaging.
-You will be able to establish the key principles of spatial localisation in one dimension.
+NMR: molecules and imaging – In this activity you’ll explore the fundamentals of nuclear magnetic resonance spectroscopy.
+After learning the basics of the technique, by measuring frequency-intensity data, you’ll investigate the 1H NMR spectroscopy of simple organic molecules, spin-spin coupling and correlation charts.
+You’ll complete this activity by exploring the fundamental relationship between proton resonance frequency and magnetic field strength and investigating key features of MR imaging.
+You’ll be able to establish the key principles of spatial localisation in one dimension.
 In an interactive screen experiment, you will discover how to measure a spin-lattice relaxation time.
-As a result, you will be able to appreciate key features (localisation and contrast) of MR medical images.
+As a result, you’ll be able to appreciate key features (localisation and contrast) of MR medical images.

-At the end of the module you will complete a short team-based project involving mathematical modelling and practical analysis relating to experimental data.
-This activity will guide you through the manipulation and interpretation of large-scale observational data on oceans, atmosphere and planetary surfaces.
+At the end of the module you’ll complete a short team-based project involving mathematical modelling and practical analysis relating to experimental data.
+This activity will guide you through the manipulation and interpretation of large-scale observational data on oceans, atmosphere and planetary surfaces and you’ll learn how differential equations are used to model physical systems.
 Teams will share tasks of researching a practical context, modelling and experimentation.
-You’ll work collaboratively with your team, using a variety of communication methods, including scheduled online forums.
+You will work collaboratively with your team using a variety of communication methods, including scheduled online forums.
 Experience of this kind of professional teamwork is highly regarded by many employers.

 Method of study

-During the module you will be required to use your own personal computer to access experiments and data, and to analyse and report results.
-You should be prepared to set aside several periods of up to half a day for completing some of the tasks.
+You’ll be required to use your own personal computer to interact with remote experiments and to process data, and to analyse and report results.
+Be prepared to set aside several periods of up to half a day for completing some of the tasks.
 Therefore, to study this module successfully, you must be able to study regularly (for 8-10 hours per week) and have broadband access to the internet (for up to 4 hours per week) throughout the duration of the module.

-Some tasks within the module will require scheduled interactions either with equipment or with your tutor group.
-Therefore this module may not be suitable for you if you are often unavailable for study for more than a week at a time.
-The end-of-module assessment (team project) will require working online in a group from the end of April to the end of May 2017, and if you are unavailable for study, or do not have regular access to a broadband internet connection, for more than a week during this time you may not be able to complete the module satisfactorily.
+Some tasks will require scheduled interactions either with equipment or with your tutor group.
+Therefore, this module might not be suitable for you if you are often unavailable for study for more than a week at a time.
+The end-of-module assessment (team project) will require working online in a group from the end of April to the end of May, and if you’re unavailable for study, or don’t have regular access to a broadband internet connection, for more than a week during this time, you might not be able to complete the module satisfactorily.